The Power of “Yes”: My 4-Year Blogiversary

 How My Blogiversary Applies to You

+Because I’m such an indecisive person, I needed a loving push from my parents to start Tizzie’s Tidbits (now Tizzie’s Tidbits of Truth).
+And I needed to say yes.
 Praise God that I did.
-I think He has used this blog to strengthen my writing, grow my confidence as a writer, and prepare me for what lies ahead.
-Hopefully, He has used this blog to strengthen your relationship with Him.
+He has used this blog to improve my writing, grow my confidence as a writer, and prepare me for what lies ahead.
+And I genuinely hope that He has used this blog to strengthen your relationship with Him.

 Being Okay with “Yes”

 Has God been nudging you to do something recently?
-Perhaps through a friend, family member, or pastor?
-Perhaps through His Word or a worship song or prayer?
+Perhaps through a friend, family member, or church leader?
+Perhaps through His Word, prayer, or even a worship song?
 What’s holding you back?

 I encourage you to put it aside and just try that thing.
-Don’t be rash, but don’t be stubborn.
+Don’t be rash, but don’t be stubborn either.

 And Jesus, walking by the Sea of Galilee, saw two brothers, Simon called Peter, and Andrew his brother, casting a net into the sea; for they were fishermen.
 Then He said to them, “Follow Me, and I will make you fishers of men.”
 They immediately left their nets and followed Him.
 Going on from there, He saw two other brothers, James the son of Zebedee, and John his brother, in the boat with Zebedee their father, mending their nets.
 He called them, and immediately they left the boat and their father, and followed Him.
 (Matthew 4:18-22 NKJV)

+What do you have to lose?
+Maybe a few dollars or a few hours?
+Maybe some embarrassment?
 I know all about embarrassment.
-If you read through my first year’s worth of posts on this blog, you’ll discover the definition of embarrassment.
-And now I’m here—still writing embarrassing things (hopefully not as many) and still holding onto my goals.
+If you read the posts that I wrote in my first year of blogging, you’ll discover the very definition of embarrassment.
+And now I’m here—still writing a few embarrassing things (hopefully not nearly as many) and still holding onto my goals.

 What’s Next for Me—and You?